Supreme Court takes up first Second Amendment dispute in almost 10 years

 Since the case was filed, the regulation has been changed, but under the previous rule, gun owners with "premises" licenses were allowed only to transport their unloaded and locked handguns to seven shooting ranges in New York City.

-Gun rights advocates and the Trump administration argue the prior restriction violates the Second Amendment and say the right to keep and bear arms includes the right to transport guns outside of the home.
+Gun rights advocates and the Trump administration argued the prior restriction violates the Second Amendment and said the right to keep and bear arms includes the right to transport guns outside of the home.

+The original and newly changed rule, Paul Clement, who argued on behalf of the gun owners told the justices, is "premised on a view of the Second Amendment as a home-bound right, with any ability to venture beyond the curtilage with a firearm, even locked and unloaded, a matter of government grace."
+In legal parlance, curtilage refers to land attached to a house, like a yard or garden.

 The three gun owners and the New York State Rifle and Pistol Association, the New York affiliate of the National Rifle Association, first challenged New York City's handgun rule in 2013.
 The 2nd U.S. Circuit Court of Appeals, however, ruled in 2018 that the regulation did not violate the Second Amendment.